ROGR3/LepikJS/Readme.md

 ```
 You can find more information about each method in the source code.

+#### User performance
+I have conducted tests on different machines to measure the execution time of the scripts.
+On Linux/MacOS machines, the execution time of the non-binary scripts was around **80-100ms**.
+On Windows machines, however, the execution time of the binary script was around **260-300ms**.
+These tests were performed on a desktop PC, virtual machines, and an older notebook, and the results were averaged to provide a general estimate of the execution time.

 ## Requirements

 LepikJS uses [Python keyboard](https://github.com/boppreh/keyboard) and [Python mouse](https://github.com/boppreh/mouse) which runs on Python.